COGS Reports on Important Issues

 Citywide Noise Ordinance Update

 – COGS Position: COGS can not support the current, weakly enforced Noise Ordinance.
 Business “winners and losers” should not be determined by current city policy that allows the impact of unwanted noise or music bleeding beyond any establishment property lines.
-At 2024 updated draft was presented to City Council on December 3, 2024.
-At this time, March 2025, the staff draft has limited text changes – none of which will apply city wide nor rein in the loud and intrusive noise sources in the bar district and other areas of the city.
+A 2024 updated draft was presented to City Council on December 3, 2024.
+At this time, April 2025, the staff draft has limited text changes – none of which will apply city wide nor rein in the loud and intrusive noise sources in the bar district and other areas of the city.
+No further staff report has been scheduled for public hearing.

 Axon/Taser Corp Development